comunicar-arduino-con-c

 }

-We run the program by pressing F5.
-We press the buttons, and we will see that the integrated LED of Arduino turns on and off.
+Run the program by pressing F5.
+Click the buttons, and we will see the integrated LED on Arduino turn on and off.

 We are going to modify the previous program to send a number from 0 to 9 to Arduino.
-Arduino will receive that number and blink the integrated LED the number of times received.
+Arduino will receive that number and make the integrated LED blink the received number of times.

 To do this, we start by modifying the form from the previous example.
-We remove one of the two buttons and drag a new Textbox from the Toolbox.
+We delete one of the two buttons and drag a new Textbox from the Toolbox.

 arduino-chsarp-5